marcklefter/aws-nexer-starter/EXERCISES.md

 ### TMS Processor (Worker Service / subscriber)
 The sample code in the [documentation](https://aws.github.io/copilot-cli/docs/developing/publish-subscribe/#javascript-example_1) illustrates how to implement a SQS subscriber.

-> Ensure that you change the region to match yours!
+> Make sure you change the region to match yours!

 > Notice the `COPILOT_QUEUE_URI` environment variable - this is the address of the queue from which content requests are be consumed and processed (it's also available via `env.queueUrl` - see `modules/processor/src/env.js`).